featbit/featbit-react-client-sdk/README.md

 > **You're attempting to access a flag with its original keyId: xxx, even though useCamelCaseFlagKeys is set to true.**
 ## Importing types

-In addition to its own bundled types, the React SDK uses types from featbit-js-client-sdk, these types are re-exported by the React SDK.
+In addition to its own bundled types, the React SDK uses types from `@featbit/js-client-sdk`, these types are re-exported by the React SDK.
 You can import these types directly from the React SDK